InterfaceKit/react-native-image-picker-form/README.md

 ## Usage

 When configuring your `tcomb-form-native` form, use the `factory` option to set as `SelectImageFactory`.
-You can change the text displayed on ActionSheet setting a options value or change the title with title option on `config`.
+You can change the text displayed on ActionSheet or BottomSheet setting a options value or change the title with title option on `config`.

-Default locale is `en-US`
+Default locale is `en-US`:

 ```js
 import React from 'react-native'